 - Judge Edith H. Jones, U.S. Court of Appeals for the Fifth Circuit, 1990-1991

 - Chief Justice Warren E. Burger (retired) and Associate Justice Clarence Thomas, Supreme Court of the United States, October Term 1994

 - Northern Plains Resource Council v.
-U.S. Army Corps of Engineers, 9th Cir.
-No. 20-35412 (pending); 141 S. Ct.
-190 (2020): Defended the Corps’ Nationwide Permit 12 (authorizing discharges associated with oil and gas pipelines and other utility lines) from attacks under the Clean Water Act and the Endangered Species Act, including by obtaining a stay of preliminary injunctive relief from a unanimous Supreme Court.
+U.S. Army Corps of Engineers, 141 S. Ct.
+190 (2020); 9th Cir.
+No. 20-35412 (dismissed as moot Aug.
+11, 2021): Defended the Corps’ Nationwide Permit 12 (authorizing discharges associated with oil and gas pipelines and other utility lines) from attacks under the Clean Water Act and the Endangered Species Act, including by obtaining a stay of preliminary injunctive relief from a unanimous Supreme Court.